Salome, Strauss – Opera

 - Watch Salome, A work in progress, documentary about David McVicar's staging in Covent Garden: click here.

-Es Devlin set designer, costumes
+Es Devlin set designer, costume designer

 Wolfgang Göbbel lighting